mekkanix/untracker/README.md

 ## Overview

-Untracker is a webbrowser extension that removes for your ad-tracking informations like URL parameters (`fbclid`, `utm` params, ...) while surfing on the Web.
+Untracker removes ad-tracking informations for you like URL parameters (`fbclid` params, `utm` params, ...) while surfing on the Web.
+It transparently updates your navigation flow by deleting tracking data on-the-fly, with no interruption of your navigation.

+Please refer to the official GitHub homepage for more informations.

+*Please note that the extension will be auto-activated on any websites you visit after installation.
+More fine-grained control & configuration will be added in the very next releases.

 ## Compatibility